anantkoli/fizzbuzz/README.md

 4. Pytest: [link](https://docs.pytest.org/en/7.4.x/)
     - Pytest framework makes it easy to write small, readable tests, and can scale to support complex functional testing for applications and libraries.

+### FAQ
+1. Some might face an issue running the container up due set path for gunicorn-docker.sh file.
+Line no.9 > cd $PROJ_DIR.
+    - Solution: Please comment on that line and try to build again and run.